Round the Island Race June 2014 for H4H

 I had a major accident as a young officer whilst serving with 41 Commando Group and I would not have recovered to the extent I have without the help of a year’s rehabilitation at Headley Court – the now famous and critically important military rehabilitation unit.
 I served in Dhofar, Northern Ireland and with Special Forces.
 In that time a number of my friends, acquaintances and my own soldiers were severely wounded or injured.
 In most cases, sadly not all, they made significant recoveries helped by Headley Court and all the other support agencies that have helped Ben.

-Unfortunately in today’s social environment our fighting soldiers, whom I admire enormously are still not being looked after properly by their political masters, the majority of whom have had little or no experience of service and sacrifice.
-The military covenant (the incumbent duty of care to soldiers, when put in harms way, and their families), which soldiers always accepted as being “stretched” in time of peace, is being broken.
-Despite some great efforts, by Richard Dannatt the recently retired Chief of the General Staff (CGS), whom I shared a room with as young officer cadets at Sandhurst some 40 years ago, our wounded and disabled soldiers still need as much help as they can get.
+Unfortunately in today’s social environment our fighting soldiers, whom I admire enormously are, I believe, still not being looked after properly by their political masters, the majority of whom have had little or no experience of service and sacrifice.
+The military covenant (the incumbent duty of care to soldiers, when put in harm’s way, and their families), which soldiers always accepted as being “stretched” in time of peace, is being broken.

 I have raced a yacht round the world "the wrong way" against the winds in 2000/2001 on the Global Challenge.
-In 2009 I crewed on a transatlantic yacht race sailing a 52 foot yacht called Great Escape and raised £12,000 for Help for Heroes.
-It had an interesting twist which you can read in the report on this page.
+In December 2009 I crewed on a transatlantic yacht race sailing a 52 foot yacht called Great Escape and raised £12,000 for Help for Heroes.
+It had an interesting twist which you can read through the report link on this page.

-I am extremely grateful to all those who are supporting me in this endeavour – my fellow crew, clients, my business friends and associates and my close friends.
+In December 2012 I competed in the famous Sydney Hobart yacht race and raised another £11,000 for H4H – the report on which you can read through the report link on this page.
+I am extremely grateful to all those who are supporting us in this endeavour – my fellow crew, clients, my business friends and associates and my close friends.
 Many of whom are donating their support free of charge.